TaskAssignment/MSBA-outline/README.md

 - 1,712 commit comments
 - 16,414 pull request comments

+Here's the data model of our experiments:
 ![Alt text](/Schema.png?raw=true "The data model")

-The data model is available at https://github.com/TaskAssignment/MSBA-outline/blob/master/Schema.png

 Our bug assignment Java **code**, the **data set** (which is also used as input of our code), **output** and **documentations** can be accessed from: